thiagoricci/bjj-gym-management/.kilocode/rules/memory-bank/product.md

 - **Track Progress:** Simplify the tracking of student attendance and belt promotions.
 - **Improve Efficiency:** Reduce administrative overhead with streamlined workflows for onboarding and management.
 - **Enhance Visibility:** Offer clear insights into academy performance through a dashboard.
+- **Monetize Platform:** Enable a SaaS model where the platform owner can manage and charge gym owners.

 ## User Experience